autopathapp/privacypolicy/README.md

 # Autopath App Privacy Policy

 Autopath collects location data from your phone, which is processed, encrypted and stored locally.
 Autopath is designed for personal use only.
-No data is collected and shared with third parties.
+No additional data is collected by the developer and no data is shared with third parties.

 ### Contact